aididshariff/MobileMoney-Adoption-Analysis/README.md

   - Gender gap in account ownership
   - Differences by income group, education, or region

 - [ ] **Policy & Practice Implications**
-  - Summarize insights that matter for financial inclusion strategie
+  - Summarize insights that matter for financial inclusion strategies

-## Analysis Goals
-The main analysis will focus on answering questions like:
-1. **Demographics & Adoption** – How do age, gender, and location affect mobile money usage?
-2. **Education & Adoption** – Are people with higher education more likely to use mobile money?
-3. **Income & Poverty Levels** – Is mobile money adoption higher among certain income groups?
-4. **Mobile Money & Financial Inclusion** – How does mobile money improve access to financial services?
-5. **Trends** – Are adoption rates changing over time?

 ## Repository Structure